Download the FREE PDF Checklist “Due Diligence Is More Than Just a Home Inspection” Here:

 If you have requested the seller to do repairs prior to close, make sure you verify that the repairs done quickly.
 Also obtain receipts for those repairs, Licensed Nevada Contractors must provide a statutory warranty for work done.

-Caveat Emptor LV includes 2 re-inspections wrapped in the cost of their services.
-The reason why Caveat Emptor LV provides 2 reinspections, is because 80% of the time they are not completed correctly the first time!
+INSPECT LV includes ONE free re-inspection wrapped in the cost of their services.
+The reason why INSPECT LV provides a reinspection, is because 80% of the time they are not completed correctly, subsequent reinspections can be scheduled at an additional fee.

 You may read Inspect LV’s reinspection policy here: